fzyzcjy/flutter_rust_bridge/website/docs/guides/performance/overview.md

 :::info
-The automatically submitted benchmark data (from CI) is overriden by the deploy-webpage CI, so you cannot see the full history of benchmark results, but only see recent few commits currently.
+The automatically submitted benchmark data (from CI) is overriden by the deploy-webpage CI, so you cannot see the full history of benchmark results, but only see recent few commits currently, or even see nothing (missing page)...

+But anyway, it can be reproduced using one command: https://github.com/fzyzcjy/flutter_rust_bridge/blob/7666268b8a665352092a5410942d907f5c1e3061/.github/workflows/ci.yaml#L269

 TODO: Remove this hint after it is fixed.
 :::